bountygiver/TerrariaKitchen/README.md

 ### /kitchenmenuupdate
 Refresh most settings by re-reading from `kitchen.json` without restarting the server.
 Note that ports changes will not be updated and existing pools and waves will also not be affected.

+### /kitchenpredict \<optional timeout>
+Starts the prediction system.
+A prediction that have a \<timeout> window to make predictions will start, and ends when one of the players among the prediction option dies, and after 5s, a new prediction will be started again.

+### /kitchenpredictstop
+Stops renewing a prediction for player deaths after the current one ends.

 ## Twitch Chat commands
 Twitch chat commands are throttled so only 1 command will be processed per unique user every 5 seconds.